 Can you claim Medisave or get subsidies for acupuncture treatment in Singapore?

-Acupuncture treatments from private institutions like Eu Yan Sang TCM Clinics cannot be claimed from Medisave nor obtain subsidies from government.
+Acupuncture treatments from private institutions like Eu Yan Sang TCM Clinics cannot be claimed from Medisave nor obtain subsidies from the government.

 You might want to check with your own physician or clinic to see if there are any subsidies available.